-- 5.7.
+5.7.
 An affordable housing obligation will be sought from residential development on qualifying sites.
-Policy LP11 of The Central Lincolnshire Local Plan sets out qualifying sites in terms of: - The thresholds: the site size or number of units being developed which trigger an affordable housing obligation.
-These are as follows:
+Policy LP11 of The Central Lincolnshire Local Plan sets out qualifying sites in terms of the thresholds (site size or number of units being developed which trigger an affordable housing obligation) and this threshold is 4.